Hedreon/Addons/README.md

 All of my various addons.

-To learn more information about one of my addons, change the repository's branch.
+To learn more about one of my addons, change the repository's branch.